seth586/guides/FreeNAS/freenas_4_electrum.md

 ```
 bitcoin@bitcoin:~ % /home/bitcoin/.local/bin/electrum-personal-server /home/bitcoin/electrum-personal-server/config.cfg
 ```
 It will import addresses from each master public key.
 When complete, electrum-personal-server will exit.
-Next, if you have transaction history, look up the block height of your oldest transaction.
+Next, if you have transaction history, look up the block height of your oldest transaction, or just start from 1.
 Then, lets scan the blockchain for those historical transactions:
 ```
 bitcoin@bitcoin:~ % /home/bitcoin/.local/bin/electrum-personal-server-rescan /home/bitcoin/electrum-personal-server/config.cfg
 ```